 Cushions and pencil cases are also available in this range, but the tea towels are the ones for me, especially as new designs have just been added.

 Tower blocks and apartments show off their individuality on this extensive tea towel range, with each one digitally printed on to a 100 per cent cotton Panama fabric.
-Each is also individually wrapped in a presentation belly band. £12 if you want one, with groups of tea towels also available (along with those other designs).
+Each is also individually wrapped in a presentation band. £12 if you want one, with groups of tea towels also available (along with those other designs) and new designs launched this year if you haven’t checked them out in a while.

 37. Archispecs by Cinqpoints